Rancho Mirage, California: Government

-The tribal government of the Agua Caliente Band of Cahuilla Indians. governs over parts of the city where reservation jurisdictions overlap.
+The tribal government of the Agua Caliente Band of Cahuilla Indians governs over parts of the city where reservation jurisdictions overlap.

 In the 2020 U.S. presidential election, 57.8 percent voted for Joe Biden, while 41.2 percent voted for Donald Trump.
 Hillary Clinton won the 2016 U.S. presidential election in Rancho Mirage.

-Rancho Mirage City Hall is located at the intersection of California State Route 111 and Frank Sinatra Dr. It was previously Merton Baker’s real estate office.
+Rancho Mirage City Hall is located at the intersection of California State Route 111 and Frank Sinatra Dr. It was previously Merton Baker's real estate office.

 Education

-There is one elementary school (Rancho Mirage Elementary) and one high school Rancho Mirage High School in the city limits which are part of the Palm Springs Unified School District, the newly renovated Nellie Coffman Middle School is on the city line with Cathedral City.
-There is one private school, Palm Valley School, which covers grades preschool-12th.
-The PSUSD is building a new grade-middle school complex on the lands of the former Walter Annenberg estate donated to the PSUSD.
-The complex has yet to be constructed.
+There is one elementary school (Rancho Mirage Elementary) and one high school, Rancho Mirage High School, which are part of the Palm Springs Unified School District, the newly renovated Nellie Coffman Middle School is on the city line with Cathedral City.
+Palm Valley School is the only private school in the city and covers grades preschool-12th.
+PSUSD has planned a new grade-middle school complex on the lands of the former Walter Annenberg estate donated to the school district.
 Rancho Mirage is also home to a campus of Santa Barbara Business College, a private college that offers academic degrees and career training.